eriqande/genoscape-bioinformatics/README.md

         CLONE_FILTER=/u/nobackup/klohmuel/kruegg/bin/stacks-1.32/clone_filter

-        # deal with MacOS's lameness re: zcat
+        # deal with MacOS's lameness re: zcat.
+Users should not have to
+        # alter anything here, but this must still be included!
         ZCAT=zcat
         if [ $(uname -a | awk '{print $1}') == "Darwin" ]; then
           ZCAT=gzcat
         fi

     Inspect those paths (i.e. for `fastqc`, Stacks' `process_radtags`, and `clone_filter`, etc) and make sure that they are correct for your system.
 If you are working on Hoffman with Kristen, then these paths should be correct.

-But you can modify them as need be to use different versions of the programs, or to work on a different system.
+However, if you have working on a different system with different paths you will have to make a new file.
+You can put it anywhere you want to.
+In the repository is fine.
+Name it something else, and then change the paths as needed.

+As you will see later in the `data-defs.sh` you have to specify which file should be read for the program definitions.

 Directory Structure
 -------------------